zengbing15/lumos_doc/docs/tutorials/config.md

   The pre-defined configurations includes:

   - `LINA`: Mainnet pre-defined configurations
   - `AGGRON4`: Testnet pre-defined configurations

-    **Note**: When Testnet is reset, the Lumos config manager can be upgraded with the new Testnet configurations by a initializing step.

   For more information, see [Set Up the Config Manager by Using Pre-defined Configurations](../tutorials/config#set-up-the-config-manager-by-using-pre-defined-configurations).